boss-beep/Windows-Product-Key/README.md

 # Windows-Product-Key Finder.
 Windows Product Key Finder  A tool to find out what your Windows Product key is.
 Good for when you need to reinstall windows but can't find your CD case.
 - The only requirement is that you have .NET 2 installed.

- -Does not require Admin Previledges.
+- Does not require Admin Previledges.
 - Build in C#.
 - Absolutely Free. :)
 - Cool design (i hope :S )